 - Must have one forward, one reverse, and one neutral in working order.

 - No direct drives or in and out boxes.

 - Driveshafts must be painted white and labeled with the car number.
 Carbon fiber driveshafts are allowed.
 If running ballspline transmission carbon fiber driveshaft is strongly recommended.

 - Crate engines – these engines are sealed at the intake manifold, cylinder head, timing cover, and oil pan with seal bolts.
-If these bolts are tampered with the engine will fall under spec or open motor rules.
+If these bolts are tampered with the engine will fall under Open Rules (B or C).
 A pillar must be labeled with “Crate” if so and if found illegal for crate motor the driver will be disqualified and lose points year to date and winnings for the evening.

 a) Crate or Supr Spec an weight 2150 lbs and allowed 72".12" spoiler.
 8000 rpm chip supplied by driver.
 Must have weight decal on drivers side door post/roof.

 b) Engine under 410 cubic inch must weight 2350 lbs if utilizing aluminum block or head must have 50 lbs in front of mid plate.
 Max spoiler 72" x 8 " with 8000 rpm chip supplied by driver.